utkarshsingh341/CSVUpload/README.md

 * CSV file upload: Users can upload CSV files with a simple web form.
 * CSV parsing: The application parses the CSV data and displays it in a table.
 * Searching: Users can search data in the table.

-## API Reference
-CSV_Upload provides a simple API for uploading and parsing CSV files.
-The API supports the following endpoints:

-* POST /upload: Uploads a CSV file and parses the data.
-* GET /data: Returns the parsed CSV data as JSON.

 ## Folder Structure
 ```